kurron/jvm-development-environment/README.md

 1. `echo %USER_PLAYS%` to verify that your new variable has been properly set

 ## Gather Docker Container Metrics
-`sudo csysdig -pc` will fire up the sysdig tool.
+`sudo csysdig -pcontainer` will fire up the sysdig tool.
 Use `F2` to switch to the container view and see how each container is using system resources.
+Explore some [examples of how to use Sysdig](http://www.sysdig.org/wiki/sysdig-examples/) and see how can aid in troubleshooting.

 ## Docker-only Box
 If you don't need a full desktop but just the Docker engine, try using [vagrant-docker-server](https://github.com/kurron/vagrant-docker-server)